akando42/next-map/public/content/posts/08-05/index.md

 tags: ['United States', 'Statue of Liberty', 'Liberty','North America','South America','The New World','Spykman World','Nicholas Spykman']
 published: true
 ---
 Libertas was a Roman goddess of Freedom.
 Her beautiful picture appeared on the gold coins that Julius Ceasar would pay his ninja assassins with.
-France originally planned to place the Statue of Liberty in Egypt next to three great pyramids to celebrate the freedom of ancient Israelians from slavery
+France originally planned to place the Statue of Liberty in Egypt next to three great pyramids to celebrate the freedom of ancient Israelians from slavery.

 ![Gold Coin of Ceasar](https://storage.googleapis.com/spykman-world/libertas_coin_of_ceasar.png)